arachnys/cabot/_posts/2014-01-08-quickstart.md

         $ cp conf/production.env.example conf/production.env

-3. Spin up a new VPS instance (on e.g. AWS or DigitalOcean) - you can create a new DigitalOcean "droplet" from the command line via [`tugboat`](https://github.com/pearkes/tugboat)
+3. Spin up a new VPS instance (on e.g. AWS or DigitalOcean) - you can create a new DigitalOcean "droplet" from the command line via [`tugboat`](https://github.com/pearkes/tugboat) (NB tugboat command line arguments seem a little unstable, so if you get an error, you may have to change them)

         $ tugboat create cabot --size=2gb --image=ubuntu-12-04-x64 --region=nyc1
         # create a new droplet called `cabot` with 1GB of memory running Ubuntu 12.04 in New York region